sutra-dev/sutra-cookbook/get-started/README.md

 ## Next Steps

-After completing these getting started materials, check out the main Sutra Cookbook for advanced use cases, integrations, and real-world applications.
+After completing these getting started materials, check out the main SUTRA Cookbook for advanced use cases, integrations, and real-world applications.

 ---

-For more, visit the [Sutra Documentation](https://docs.two.ai/version-2/docs/get-started-with-sutra)